• Website Testing

 • Your test data should be prepared.

-• There should be no major bugs in the program.
+• There should be no significant bugs in the program.

 • When all required test cases are executed and passed.

-• Deliverables: Deliverables are evidence of progress made by the testing team and given to customers at the end of the project.
+• Deliverables are evidence of progress made by the testing team and given to customers at the end of the project.
+The documents which are generated by the testing team and delivered to the customer along with the product are as follows:-

-• You should develop a test-plan document that outlines all aspects of testing.
+• Develop a test-plan document that outlines all aspects of testing.

 • The test case document should be created before the testing phase.